Curriculum: Key Stage 3 & 4

 Spanish

 JCoSS students have the option to take up Spanish from the beginning of Year 8.
-They can do this by dropping either French or Hebrew at the end of Year 7.
+They can do this by dropping Hebrew at the end of Year 7.
 Spanish is spoken for most part of the lesson and speaking is highly encouraged.
 In addition, students learn a range of skills such as listening, understanding the world around us and literacy which they use in other areas of the curriculum.

 Students learn through activities such as games, songs, films and role plays.
 They are taught by native speakers as well as non-native speakers.
 The Spanish department is well resourced and uses authentic materials as much as possible.
 Students have the opportunity to visit Spain in year 10 to practise Spanish in real situations.